smillwith/CivilianPilot.Tanoa/readme.md

 TODO:

-1. Add Tasks for Taxiing to/from runway
+* Add Tasks for Taxiing to/from runway
-2. Add 'repair complete' and 'fuel complete' events to return trucks to their markers
+* Add 'repair complete' and 'fuel complete' events to return trucks to their markers
-3. Make the passengers disappear after you leave the airport
-4. Implement basic ATIS with Wind information
+* Implement basic ATIS with Wind information
-5. Finish the landing aids
-6. Toggle map details
+* Toggle map details
-7. Make all hangars look like the ones at (La Rochelle?)
+* Make all hangars look like the ones at (La Rochelle?)
-8. Update Baja slightly
-9. Add more ambiance (in what way?)
+* Add more ambiance (in what way?)
-10. Implement custom/dynamic weather that you can change or that is set on mission start
-11. Implement dynamic date/time
+* Implement RANDOM date/time
-12. Add a toggle to hide task locations
+* Implement RANDOM start location

 Notes: